Rudolf Macúch: Other Aramaic studies

-Significance of Macuch's work today
+Significance of Macúch's work today

-Macuch's major publications, his Mandaic Handbook and Mandaic Dictionary, his two Grammars in the field of Samaritan Studies and his History of Late and New Syriac literature are standard works of Semitic Studies, still indispensable tools for all working in these disciplines today.
+Macúch's major publications, his Mandaic Handbook and Mandaic Dictionary, his two Grammars in the field of Samaritan Studies and his History of Late and New Syriac literature are standard works of Semitic Studies, still indispensable tools for all working in these disciplines today.
 Despite new findings and scholarly progress in many details over the decades, these works based on a meticulous analysis of original sources and field research have not yet been replaced by similarly extensive studies.
-This may be due to the fact that every new attempt to analyse this vast material would be judged in the scholarly community by the high standards set by Macuch's work.
+This may be due to the fact that every new attempt to analyse this vast material would be judged in the scholarly community by the high standards set by Macúch's work.
 The textual sources presented in his other monographs are major contributions, since they preserve rare material, which would otherwise have sunk into oblivion.
 His field research in these areas has contributed to the preservation of age-old cultural traditions, many of which would have been lost irretrievably in the course of the political turmoil of the past decades in Iran and the Near East.